-Due to the implementation of GASBS No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, in fiscal year 2013, the Board reclassified "net assets" in the financial statements as "net position."
+Due to the previous implementation of GASBS No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, the Board reclassified "net assets" in the financial statements as "net position."
 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.

-The Board did not have any items that qualified for reporting in this category at June 30, 2018.
+The Board did not have any items that qualified for reporting in this category at June 30, 2019.
 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
-The Board did not have any items that were required to be reported in this category at June 30, 2018.
+The Board did not have any items that were required to be reported in this category at June 30, 2019.

-Also, due to the implementation of GASBS No. 65, Items Previously Reported as Assets and Liabilities, in fiscal year 2014, the Board will reclassify "deferred revenue" in the financial statements as "deferred inflows of resources", when required.
+Due to the previous implementation of GASBS No. 65, Items Previously Reported as Assets and Liabilities, the Board reclassified "deferred revenue" in the financial statements as "deferred inflows of resources", when required.